orionjtaylor/european-bishops-wiki-scraper/README.md

 # european-bishops-wiki-scraper
-A Selenium scraper to collect heterogeneous Wikipedia data on historical European bishops (for NYU Professor Dr. Bueno de Mesquita).
+Two scrapers to compile heterogeneous data on historical European bishops for NYU Professor Dr. Bueno de Mesquita (from Wikipedia and catholic-hierarchy.org).